 Golden Years/TVC 15/Stay/Word On A Wing/Station To Station.

 The 1985 RCA CD (RCA PD 8132) used the original artwork, whereas the Rykodisc/EMI reissue (second) was released with a colour cover.
 The live tracks on this edition were recorded in Uniondale, Nassau Coliseum, 23-03-76.
 Released in 1997 in the AU20 series as Rykodisc RCD 80141.
-The 1999 remaster (EMI 7243 521906 0 7) too carried the colour cover, so as a consequence the original artwork is difficult to find on CD.
+The 1999 remaster (EMI 7243 521906 0 7) too carried the colour cover, so as a consequence for some time the original artwork was difficult to find on CD.
 This is the only non-Japanese reissue that includes the lyrics.
 The 2007 Japanese mini LP replica (EMI TOCP-70149) reinstated the black and white cover.
 Released as SHM CD in Japan in 2009 (EMI TOCP-95049) in the same artwork as the mini LP.

 The 2010 Special Edition (EMI BOWSTSX2010) features the original analogue master, Live Nassau Coliseum '76 (see above for track listing), plus a set of post cards.
 The 2010 Deluxe Edition (EMI BOWSTSD2010) is a 3LP/4CD/DVD box set containing the original analogue master and Live Nassau Coliseum '76 on both CD and LP, the 1985 RCA master and Singles Versions EP on CD, two versions of the album on DVD (two versions of the original master plus a new Harry Maslin mix both in surround and stereo), plus a large set of goodies: poster, 'onstage folder' (with replica backstage pass, biography, ticket, band line-up and three press shots) and replica 'fan club holder' (with fan club membership card, fan club certificate, two collectors cards, two photo prints, replica biography and two badges).

 Live Nassau Coliseum '76 (bottom), subtitled Recorded Live At The Nassau Coliseum Uniondale NY USA, finally meant an official release of this heavily bootlegged concert recorded on 23-03-76.
 Contrary to the bootlegs, it features the complete concert including the Life On Mars/Five Years medley, but 'Panic In Detroit' is edited.
 Despite all the bonus material of the Deluxe Edition, an unedited version of 'Panic In Detroit' is available only as part of the download.
+The album was also included in the Who Can I Be Now box set and released as a standalone album in 2017 (Parlophone 0190295989781).

 (RCA PL 12030), January 1977 (UK)